-- At least 45 of those 100-semester units must have been earned at San Francisco State University.
+- At least 45 of those 100 semester units must have been earned at SF State.

-- A student’s grade point average must place them among the top students in the graduating class.
-Most initiates have earned a grade point average above 3.7.
+- A student’s GPA must place them among the top students in the graduating class.
+Most initiates have earned a GPA above 3.7.

 - A student must be majoring in one of the liberal subjects.
 That means the major normally would be in some subject taught in the College of Ethnic Studies, College of Health and Social Sciences, College of Liberal & Creative Arts, or College of Science & Engineering, although not all majors in those colleges are considered liberal subjects.

 - A student must have earned at least 90 semester units of credit in liberal subjects as listed above.

 - Applied, professional, or vocational courses cannot be considered as qualifying for Phi Beta Kappa membership.
 Work in business, broadcasting, studio arts, education, engineering, and journalism courses are considered "professional."

 - The student’s coursework must include a broad spectrum of studies in the sciences, humanities, and behavioral and social sciences.
 Evaluators are looking for depth as well as breadth and will, consequently, expect to find that a student has taken some courses beyond a mere introduction to a given subject.

 - A student must have completed at least 3 units of university-level mathematics.
 Remedial courses will not be counted.
 Math courses accepted for GE are not necessarily acceptable for Phi Beta Kappa.
 A partial list of acceptable mathematics courses includes: